karuto/DNSClient/README.md

 DNSClient
 =========

-A client program that uses UDP to communicate with a DNS server.
+A client program that uses raw UDP / TCP to communicate with a DNS server.